 Karel has given masterclasses at the European Summer Music Academy in Kosovo and at the Southwell Music Festival in the UK.
 He plays a cello by Paul Blanchard built in 1902, Lyon.

-Simon has broadcast frequently on BBC radio and television.
-Contemporary music performances have included works by Joseph Phibbs, Julian Anderson, Kenneth Hesketh and Thea Musgrave, and he was recently invited by the Royal College of Music to play Boulez’s ‘Dérive II’ as part of their ‘Variable Geometry’ series.
-In addition to his performing schedule, Callaghan is Director of Music at Conway Hall, where he oversees the longest-running chamber music series in Europe.
-He is also a PhD Researcher at the Royal Northern College of Music, working to bring the oeuvre of Roger Sacheverell Coke into the public domain.
+Simon puts great value on teaching, giving frequent masterclasses alongside his roles as Head of Piano at the Ingenium Academy (Winchester) and Director of Music at Conway Hall, where he oversees the longest-running chamber music series in Europe.
+Simon also recently completed a PhD at the Royal Northern College of Music, working to bring the oeuvre of Roger Sacheverell Coke into the public domain.